thefreshduke/308game/README.md

 Goal: Avoid being hit by green circles

-Basic Mechanics: Move up, down, left, and right.
-Shooting is available in Game 1.
+Basic Mechanics: Move UP, DOWN, LEFT, and RIGHT with the arrow keys.
+Shooting with SHIFT is available in Game 1.

 Mode 1: Shoot and kill 10 green circles.